-Find out more about the structure of community planning in Argyll and Bute
+Find out more about the CPP in our welcome pack.

 How we ensure that everyone receives information about policies and decisions which affect them or may be of interest to them.
 The information we provide will be easy to access and understand, and will be tailored as appropriate to different audiences to support involvement